CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 ## Setting up CompuTec PDC Application

 After launching the application, click the first icon in the top menu and select "Settings".
-The Settings tab is organised into three sections:
+The Settings tab is organized into three sections:

 ![PDC Settings](./media/setting-up-the-application/pdc-settings.webp)